Quick summary

 2. Subject matter of the Contract

-The Broker undertakes to undertake activities aimed at securing the conclusion of a contract between the Applicant and a third party for [insert subject of the contract, e.g. purchase/sale of property, conclusion of a business partnership, etc.].
+The Intermediary undertakes to undertake activities aimed at securing the conclusion of a contract between the Applicant and a third party for [insert subject of the contract, e.g. purchase/sale of a property, conclusion of a business partnership, etc.].

 The Interested Party undertakes to pay the Intermediary a fee for this activity in accordance with Article 5 of this Agreement.